blinkletter/UsingGAMESS/docs/_sources/2_SmallMolecules.md

  H      2   0.9612698  1   103.5309684
 ```

 We could now paste the new *Z-matrix* or the unique coordinates into the HF/3-21G and the HF/6-311(d,p)++ input files and **carry on** optimizing the structure at **higher** levels of theory.
-We should get identical structures and energies because the molecule is the **same** no matter which coordinate system that we used to describe it.
+We should get identical structures and energies as the equivalent calculations that started with **xyz** coordinates because the molecule is the **same** no matter which coordinate system we use.

 ### The Z-Matrix for Ammonia